 |Introduction To Earth Science|

 Domain IV: Ultimate Questions – This domain introduces students to the study of the ultimate questions of human experience.
-It invites consideration of possible answers to those questions through philosophical or religious reflection about the meaning of human life, ethical responsibility, and social justice.
-The courses engage students in critical analysis of ideas and symbols and foster a variety of skills including critical thinking, finding key concepts in the midst of complex information, evaluating ideas, and communicating effectively.
+It invites consideration of possible answers to those questions through philosophical or religious reflection about the existence of God, the meaning of human life, ethical responsibility, the common good, and social justice.
+These courses provide significant encounters in key places with the Catholic intellectual tradition in philosophy and religious studies, including sources, fundamental questions, and developmental stages.
+As liberal arts courses, they also engage students in critical analysis of ideas and symbols, and foster a variety of skills including critical thinking, finding key concepts in the midst of complex information, evaluating ideas, and communicating effectively.

 Two courses, one from Philosophy, one from Religious Studies.
 The courses included in this domain:

 |Introduction To The Bible: Old Testament|

 |Introduction to Christianity|

 |Introduction To World Religions|

 Domain V: Self and Society – This domain is designed to expose students to the study of society and the manner in which people behave and impact the world around us.
 It introduces students to the concepts and methods of social science, the scientific inquiry into human behavior and social, political and economic problems within institutions.
 Students will appreciate the interconnectedness and complexity of human interaction as represented in the various social science disciplines.
 The courses included in this domain:

 |Two of the following courses from different disciplines:|